Home/Seeds/Lotus Seed

 Myths vs Realities

-MythLotus seeds are only for desserts.+
+MythLotus seeds are only used in Asian cuisine.+

 MythEating lotus seeds will cause weight gain.+